khalid-hussain/morals-and-behaviour/9-treatment-of-corrupt-morality.md

 harm done by furious beasts and poisoned vipers for you cannot protect yourself at all against the human race.

-307. Hypocrisy is the thing which is most widespread among people and it is amazing to see that, despite this, people only like those who treat them hypocritically.
+307. Hypocrisy is the thing which is most widespread among people.
+Despite this, it is amazing to see that people only like those who treat them hypocritically.

 308. If we said that characters are round like a globe because their extremes